NWChemEx/TensorWrapper/docs/source/developer/design/shape.rst

 the ranks of the tensor into layers, so we know how many layers the user is viewing the tensor as, and how many ranks each layer has.
-Mathematically the various ways of a viewing a tensor do not change the properties of the tensor; however, when we are physically laying the tensor out on the computer how we view the tensor can affect physical layout.
+Mathematically the various ways of a viewing a tensor do not change the properties of the tensor; however, when we are physically laying the tensor out on the computer, how we view the tensor can affect physical layout.

 IndexedShape